Release procedure#

 Release tags are semantic version identifiers following the PEP 440 specification.

-Change log messages for each release are accumulated using scriv (see Updating the change log).
+Change log messages for each release are accumulated using scriv.
+See Updating the change log for more details.

 Those fragments will make up the change log for the new release.